blai/gulp-inuit/README.md

   'trumps'
 ]`

 The array of section names, in their expected import order.
-The default values is as documented on [Inuit's getting started guide](https://github.com/inuitcss/getting-started#import-order), plus the `customize` type added in front, allowing you to introduce local files that defines customization to the variables of Inuit framework.
+The default values is as documented on [Inuit's getting started guide](https://github.com/inuitcss/getting-started#import-order).

+> You may never have to change any of the following options.

 #### options.starttag
 Type: `String`